MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Connect-PSSession.md

 --     ----            -----         -----------     --------             -------
 2      Job2            Running       True            Server01             \\Server30\Scripts\Backup...
 ```

+The first command uses the New-PSSession cmdlet to create the ITTask session on the Server01 remote computer.
+The command uses the **ConfigurationName** parameter to specify the ITTasks session configuration.
+The command saves the sessions in the $s variable.

+The second command **Invoke-Command** cmdlet to start a background job in the session in the $s variable.
+It uses the **FilePath** parameter to run the script in the background job.

+#### Using Disconnect-PSSession

 The third command uses the Disconnect-PSSession cmdlet to disconnect from the session in the $s variable.
 The command uses the **OutputBufferingMode** parameter with a value of **Drop** to prevent the script from being blocked by having to deliver output to the session.
 It uses the **IdleTimeoutSec** parameter to extend the session timeout to 15 hours.When the command completes, the administrator locks her computer and goes home for the evening.